ReShape Lifesciences® To Delay Year Ended December 31, 2022 Earnings Release and Conference Call

-/EIN News/ -- SAN CLEMENTE, Calif., March 28, 2023 (GLOBE NEWSWIRE) -- ReShape Lifesciences Inc. (Nasdaq: RSLS), the premier physician-led weight loss and metabolic health-solutions company, today announced that it will delay its year ended December 31, 2022 earnings release and conference call, previously scheduled for 8:00 am ET on March 29, 2022.
+SAN CLEMENTE, Calif., March 28, 2023 (GLOBE NEWSWIRE) -- ReShape Lifesciences Inc. RSLS, the premier physician-led weight loss and metabolic health-solutions company, today announced that it will delay its year ended December 31, 2022 earnings release and conference call, previously scheduled for 8:00 am ET on March 29, 2022.
 The delay is required to allow the company additional time to complete its year end audited financial information.

 ReShape Lifesciences will issue a press release announcing a new date and time of the postponed earnings release and conference call upon completion of the year end audited financial information.